BirdeeHub/tomlua/README.md

 ## Installation

-Rockspec is present, but the package is not yet on luarocks.

-Better installation instructions are on the roadmap as well.
+Better installation instructions are on the roadmap.

 ### Using Make